wongswk/magi/matlabmagi/README.md

 - Edit `cmagi\CMakeFiles\cmagi.dir\linklibs.rsp` to link to -lblas -llapack if CMake did not automatically detect them (if -larmadillo, -lpthread are not found, those flags are not needed and can be removed).
 - In a command prompt, go into `cmagi/` and run `mingw32-make`.

-If you then need to rebuild `solveMagi.mexaw64`, this can be done as follows:
+If you then need to rebuild the Mex files, this can be done as follows:

 - Ensure MinGW64 compiler support is installed (see https://www.mathworks.com/matlabcentral/fileexchange/52848-matlab-support-for-mingw-w64-c-c-compiler)
 - Start MATLAB in the matlabmagi working directory.
-- Build with `mex("-IC:\MinGW\x86_64-w64-mingw32\include", "-I../include/","-L../cmagi/", "-lcmagi.dll", "src/solveMagi.cpp")`, remembering to replace the MinGW include with the appropriate directory on your system.
+- Build with `mex("-IC:\MinGW\x86_64-w64-mingw32\include", "-I../include/","-L../cmagi/", "-lcmagi.dll", "src/solveMagi.cpp")`, and `mex("-IC:\MinGW\x86_64-w64-mingw32\include", "-I../include/","-L../cmagi/", "-lcmagi.dll", "src/gpsmooth.cpp")` remembering to replace the MinGW include with the appropriate directory on your system.

 ## Preparing a system of differential equations